Sign In Register

 Healthcare Facilities39

-Kennedy has an average annual temperature of 63°F (17°C).
+Kennedy enjoys a temperate climate with an average annual temperature of 63°F (17°C).
 Winters average 45°F in January while summers reach 81°F in July.
-Annual precipitation is 56.9 inches.
-The area enjoys 304 sunny days per year.
+The area gets 304 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 56.9 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 41.
+The city sits at an elevation of 386 feet.

 Temperature